-First thing is that we monitor all components coming out of the flare so what should the total be ????
+We monitor all components coming out of the flare, so what should the total be ????

 If your answer is 100% then you are correct.
 Now, what are the odds that the total will add up to exactly 100?
 If you answered one in a trillion or so then you sir are right.